WAS traditional on z/OS

 4. Consider classifying the control region and other address spaces as per general best practices.

-5. Review Workload Activity Reports.
+5. Enable and review SMF 72.3 Workload Activity Reports.

 6. Review the WLM Delay Monitoring Report.